 How can I support the Ottawa-Gatineau Butterfly Box Initiative?

 Within one week of launch we have had calls from across the country to send boxes to grieving families outside of Ottawa-Gatineau.
 We'd like so much to be able to answer those calls, and we need your help.
 To grow and support more communities we need two things: 1) Community Champions to help source, package and deliver the boxes locally; and 2) Funding.
-If you can help with either of these aspects please get in touch.
+If you can help with either of these aspects please visit our Go Fund Me Page or get in touch.
 Through the grief of our own experiences we are feeling ready and empowered to do our best so no family is left unsupported.
 Join us in this journey.

 What is the meaning behind the butterfly symbol and logo?The butterfly is a symbol of transformation, of the spirit and the soul, and of the unending cycle of life and death.
 For many of us, butterflies are a symbol of the children we have lost.
 The metamorphosis of the butterfly is a powerful symbol in so many ways for those who are grieving.
 They are the beautiful tiny spark of life that came to us, lighted our lives for just a moment before fluttering away.
 They are the hope that the transformation that loss brings into our lives can result in something different, something beautiful.
 We may not be the same through this journey, but we have grown, and we are able to see things that we could not before.
 The logo for the Butterfly Box was inspired by the footprints of Aaron Samulack, who spent 100 precious minutes with his family after birth.
 At maternity wards in many hospitals, when a family experiences the loss of a baby a purple butterfly is taped to the door to let staff entering the room know.
 The colours of the logo were chosen with this in mind and also represent the complexity of the emotions of loss.